The Chromatica Ball: Political commentary

 On select dates in North America and Japan, Gaga added "Angel Down" to the setlist (from her 2016 album, Joanne), a track which was inspired by the death of Trayvon Martin, and further described by the singer as a song about America.
 Before performing the song, she addressed different topics which are under debate in the United States.
 On most dates, she talked about fighting for reproductive rights, after the overturning of Roe v.
 Wade removed the constitutional right to abortion.
-In Philadelphia, she opened the song by saying: "This is for everyone who has to worry about their body.
+In Hershey, she opened the song by saying: "This is for everyone who has to worry about their body.
 I know you came to the concert to have fun.
 But some people will die during childbirth, and some people will get raped, and they can’t have those kids."
 In Atlanta, she dedicated the song "to the safety of all people in Georgia", and addressed "anybody that can bear children".
 Her performance in Texas came three months after the Robb Elementary School shooting.
 She dedicated the song to victims of gun violence, "as a prayer to keep the people safe so we don't have to see any angels down".
-Here Gaga also acknowledged Texas's status as a swing state, and expressed her hope that that even though the state has a "purple, purple heart", it will go into the Democratic direction.
+Here Gaga also acknowledged Texas's status as a swing state, and expressed her hope that even though the state has a "purple, purple heart", it will go into the Democratic direction.
 She added: "Maybe I brought this up and you're thinking, 'This is not for me, I do not want to talk about this right now,' and you may not agree but guess what?
 I don't know that this is about what you believe.
 This is about keeping people safe so sometimes we have to put aside what we believe."

 In Washington D.C., Gaga dedicated "The Edge of Glory" to "every woman who now has to worry about her body if she gets pregnant", and added that she prays "that this country will speak up.
 That we will stick together and not stop until it’s right."
 Earlier in the D.C. show, before performing "Born This Way", she also addressed same-sex marriage, and said: "They better not try to mess with gay marriage in this country!"

+Concert film

+The show on September 10, 2022, in Los Angeles was recorded for a then unknown project.
+Gaga tweeted after the concert: "52,000 people.
+Sold out.
+30 cameras pointed at you and one take".
+In June 2023, she confirmed that she had been working on The Chromatica Ball concert film.
+On May 8, 2024, she officially announced the concert film on social media, which premiered on HBO and Max on May 25, 2024.